PrestaShop/docs/src/content/1.7/development/register-new-hook.md

 ---
-title: Register a custom hook
+title: Register a new hook
-weight: 3
+weight: 60
 ---

-# How to register a custom Hook in PrestaShop?
+# How to register a new Hook in PrestaShop

 This is basically three steps: